F-U-Njoku/travel_itinerary_builder/README.md

   <img src="./media/tip.webp">
 </p>
 The image above summarizes the RAG flow.
 Data is obtained using Google Places API and web scrapping and then ingested into two knowledge-based systems: Elastic search and FAISS (Facebook AI Similarity Search).
 In all, there are three possibilities considered for retrieving data from the knowledge base:

 - Keyword Search with Elastic
 - Semantic Search with Elastic (Cosine Similarity)
 - Semantic Search with FAISS (L2 Distance)

+Finally, the generation is done with openAI chatGPT 4o-mini implemented in the ``rag.py`` script.

+# Evaluation
- These three retrieval approaches were evaluated using Hit-rate.
+ The three retrieval approaches were evaluated using Hit-rate.
 Although the first two have the same scores, keyword search with Elastic was chosen since it has a lower computational requirement (no need for encoding).
 Details of the retrieval evaluation are in the ``retrieval.ipynb`` notebook.
  <p align="center">
   <img src="./media/hitrate.png">
 </p>

- Finally, the generation is done with openAI chatGPT 4o-mini implemented in the ``rag.py`` script.
-Using LLM as a judge to evaluate the RAG on 140 prompts, it got an average score of 8.58 out of 10.
+Using LLM as a judge, the RAG was evaluated on 140 prompts; it got an average score of 8.58 out of 10.
  <p align="center">
   <img src="./media/rag_score.png">
 </p>